Alfredo Sirica

 Alfredo Sirica (born 25 April 1999) is an Italian composer, pianist and orchestrator.

 Best known for his activity as soundtrack composer, he has written and produced music for cinema, video games and TV series.
 With his work for the Italian animated series Lampadino e Caramella nel MagiRegno degli Zampa, produced by Rai Ragazzi, he became the first composer of a soundtrack suitable also for children with disabilities such as blindness or autism, merging narration with music therapy.
+With the third season of The Rising of the Shield Hero, he also became the first Italian musician to work with Kadokawa as music composer for an anime.

 Career

 He writes his first soundtrack at the age of sixteen for the feature film Porches and Private Eyes, after winning an online competition promoted by Running Wild Films.

-In 2017, he is chosen by HeR Interactive and Eric Lindstrom, screenwriter for Tomb Raider, to write the soundtrack for the videogame Odyssey - The Story of Science, promoted by the scientific communicator Vsauce and currently in use in several institutes for educational purposes.
+In 2017, he is chosen by HeR Interactive and Eric Lindstrom, screenwriter for Tomb Raider, to write the soundtrack for the videogame Odyssey – The Story of Science, promoted by the scientific communicator Vsauce and currently in use in several institutes for educational purposes.
 During the same year, he worked on the short film Pawns by David Barbeschi, which soon becomes viral, reaching over 2 million views on YouTube and becoming part of the MUBI catalogue.

 In 2018, for the feature film Sincerely, Brenda, he gets nominated for "Best Original Soundtrack" at the Detroit Filmmaker Awards.
 In the same year, for the Vatican Foundation, he creates the music for the animated film Bernadette.
 This project marks the beginning of his collaboration with the animation studio Animundi.

 In 2019, together with voice actor Laura Bailey and the New York School of Visual Arts, he works on the animated short A Moonlight's Tale.
 The project gains immediate universal acclaim by critics and public alike, reaching over 12 million views on the web.

 His collaboration with the Italian animation studio Animundi resumes.
 With a financial contribution from the Ministry of Cultural Heritage and Activities (Italy) and Rai Ragazzi, production for the animated series Lampadino e Caramella nel MagiRegno degli Zampa starts.
 It is the first TV product accessible by all children, including those affected by disabilities.
 The cartoon aired on 29 March 2020 on the national channel Rai Yoyo, soon becoming the most popular program watched by Italian children in the preschool age.
 For his work, he gets invited as a guest at the Giffoni Film Festival and several Italian television programs.
 At the 24th edition of the Cartoons on the Bay, the series receives the UNICEF award for "best animated series".